OpenVotingTechnologyGroup/VoteTrackerPlus/docs/tally-comparison.md

-## A Quick Comparison of Plurality, sequential RCV, and Condorcet Tallies
+## A Quick Comparison of Plurality, sequential & proportional RCV, and Condorcet Election Contest Tallies

-What follows is the printout (what terminal applications such as [MacOS Terminal](https://en.wikipedia.org/wiki/PowerShell) or [Windows PowerShell](https://en.wikipedia.org/wiki/PowerShell) will display) of three different contest tallies over the same data.
+What follows is the printout (what terminal applications such as [MacOS Terminal](https://en.wikipedia.org/wiki/PowerShell) or [Windows PowerShell](https://en.wikipedia.org/wiki/PowerShell) will display) of four different election contest tallies over the same data.
 The data is a multi-seat contest selecting <u>three winners from six contestants</u>.
+For plurality the ranking is effectively ignored - there is only one tally round that considers only the first three choices as equal choices.

-The first tally below is [plurality](https://en.wikipedia.org/wiki/Plurality_(voting)), the second is [Ranked Choice Vote](https://en.wikipedia.org/wiki/Ranked_voting) (a [sequential RCV implementation](https://fairvote.org/proportional-ranked-choice-voting-vs-sequential-ranked-choice-voting/)), and the third is [pairwise Condorcet](https://en.wikipedia.org/wiki/Condorcet_method).
+The first tally below is [plurality](https://en.wikipedia.org/wiki/Plurality_(voting)); the second is a [sequential implementation](https://fairvote.org/proportional-ranked-choice-voting-vs-sequential-ranked-choice-voting/) of [Ranked Choice Voting](https://en.wikipedia.org/wiki/Ranked_voting); the third is a proportional RCV (a.k.a.
+STV) implementation, specifically a [Weighted Inclusive Gregory Method](https://prfound.org/resources/reference/) as used for example by the city of Minneapolis (for more info on multi seat RCV in the US, consult internet searches or [this link](https://www.rcvresources.org/types-of-rcv)); and the fourth is [pairwise Condorcet](https://en.wikipedia.org/wiki/Condorcet_method) contest tally.

 VoteTrackerPlus is a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) election system implementation similar to blockchain and cryptocurrencies but also fundementally different as there are no private keys of ownership - the ballot contest cryptographic signatures are completely anonymous, each contest on a voter's ballot receiving its own unique and anonymous digital signature.
 In this way each contest vote can be referenced by its signature.
 When tallying a contest, to be able to support election transparency, signatures can be supplied to the tally which will then track all the tally events associated with that specific vote.

 In the below example, the first contest digital signature, [e92c62931cedfe0607865c624c178ecfc64cfd97](https://github.com/OpenVotingTechnologyGroup/VTP-mock-election.sRCV.1/commit/e92c62931cedfe0607865c624c178ecfc64cfd97), is for a ballot where the voter ranked all 6 candidates.
 The ballot is counted as the 210 vote in the election.
 With the second digest, [08e29630567c00e2e8887c089072d1edf3a92215](https://github.com/OpenVotingTechnologyGroup/VTP-mock-election.sRCV.1/commit/08e29630567c00e2e8887c089072d1edf3a92215), the voter only selected a single candidate and did not supply any further ranking information.
 That ballot is counted as the 224th vote in the election.